What is your name and occupation?

 Tell us more about your job or company and what led you to your career?

-I had been doing photography for a long time and worked for 3 years on a documentary film.
-Then my nephew was born and I fell in love with newborn photography.
-I just loved documenting his early life and realized that not many photographers were using video or a documentary approach to their photography.
-So I decided to fill in the gap and start doing it professionally.
-It's something that makes me very, very happy.
+I had been doing photography for a long time and worked for three years on a documentary film.
+Then my nephew was born, and I fell in love with newborn photography.
+I loved documenting his early life and realized that not many photographers were using video or a documentary approach to their work.
+So I decided to fill that gap and start doing it professionally — it’s something that makes me very, very happy.

 What would your clients say about you and your company?